contentful/widget-sdk/docs/guides/ab-testing.md

 - `currentOrgId` : current org in the app the user is in the context of
 - `currentSpaceId` : id of the current space if the user is in the context of a space
 - `currentOrgSubscriptionStatus` : one of free, paid, free_paid, trial
-- `currentOrgPlanIsEnterprise` : true if the current org is on an enterprise plan
 - `currentOrgHasSpace` : true if the current org has a space
 - `currentOrgPricingVersion`: the current organization pricing version, currently either `pricing_version_1` or `pricing_version_2`
 - `currentUserOrgRole` : user's role in current org